vvlnote/vvlnote.github.io/_posts/2020-03-14-npm_or_yarn.markdown

 ## Conclusion
-After reading all the documents about yarn and npm, for myself, I have not gotten a chance to try out yarn at this moment.
+After reading all the documents about yarn - add and npm -i, for myself, I have not gotten a chance to try out yarn at this moment.
 And the size of my side project is not that big, I did not need to install so many packages to work on, I properly will still use npm.
 However, for learning purpose, I will use yarn myself in the future to experience the differences.